synthetic-corpus/golang-basics-finalproject/simpletest/purpose.md

-# This is an experiment to see if I can get a Golang into Docker
+# Ignore this Folder
+This section existed solely to determine if I could docker running with Go.
+Further experiments with docker and Go, I may perform here, but are not relevant to the project.